Excerpt From - Scars of the Past

 “I beg your pardon?”
 Reid’s tone didn’t hide the rising temper.
 Keira bent to pick up the heavy sack, but Reid beat her to it.
 “Allow me to apologize for your mistake and carry this to your car,” he offered, lifting the bag effortlessly in one swift motion.

 The unexpected action took Reid by surprise.
 What was up her craw?
-Freckle-face must have a bad day, he concluded.
+Freckle-face must be having a bad day, he concluded.
 When he answered, he met her smile with a beam of his own, amusement lacing his voice.
 “You’re welcome, ma’am.
 Didn’t mean to get your breeches in a bunch.”

 Not waiting for a response, he entered the store.